J-Yhwh/browse-track-analyze/README.md

 __Completed__
 1. Brave on MacOS
 2. Brave on Windows OS
-3. Brave on mobile brower simulation by Playwright
+3. Brave on mobile browser simulation by Playwright
 4. Safari on MacOs
 5. Microsoft Edge on Windows